Radors/TPApi/readme.md

 The second endpoint compares embedding vectors, in order to search based on semantic meaning.
 This acts as a slower "backup" and finds some results which have not already been found by the basic search.

-The model used is the OpenAi Large Embedding Model 3, because of its competitive multi language support, including Swedish.
+The model used is the OpenAi Large Embedding Model 3, because of its competitive multi language support.

 ## Programming